What To Expect During Your First Therapy Session

 - Do you need to have a diagnosis?
 If you have health insurance that is going to be covering your therapy sessions, then you will most likely need to have an official diagnosis.
 This is something that your therapist will be able to discuss with you.

 - What is your policy on confidentiality - If your therapist doesn't have a policy in place for confidentiality then you will want to find a different person to meet with.
-Make sure you understand what their policy states and who they are required to share information with as well as if you can assign and approve people that they can share information with.
+Make sure you understand what their policy states and who they are required to share information with and if you can assign and approve people that they can share information with.

 - Are you experienced in this area?
 If you know that you are experiencing the symptoms of a specific mental health condition, then ask any potential therapists what kind of experience they have in that area.